seanhatton/repronim.org/content/resources/tutorials/data-management-and-sharing.md

 	Consult with your IRB

-## Element 6: Oversight of Data Management and Sharing:
+## Element 6: Oversight of Data Management and Sharing

 Adhering to ReproNim best practices for managing your data and tools ensures that your institutional official can easily assess whether you are in compliance with your DMSP